-Whether you’re looking to install solar, or you simply want to upgrade your current system, finding the right solar provider for your place can be tricky.
-Australians are spoilt for choice when it comes to solar, and while competition is usually good, it can make finding the right provider even harder.
+Aussies are spoilt for choice when it comes to companies offering solar feed-in tariffs, and while competition is usually good, it can make finding the right provider even harder.
 That’s why we’ve put together this guide that focuses on what’s being offered by one of the country’s biggest energy retailers – EnergyAustralia.

 EnergyAustralia is one of Australia’s largest energy companies and solar providers.
 In recent years, it has emphasised its commitment to the environment, claiming ‘sustainability is part of who we are and how we operate’.
-As part of this, EnergyAustralia sells and installs solar panels across most of Australia.
-It also provides ongoing support and feed-in tariffs to help customers earn a good return on their solar investment.
+As part of this, EnergyAustralia provides ongoing support for customers who have previously purchased solar with it, also offering feed-in tariffs to help customers earn a good return on their solar investment.

 EnergyAustralia Solar Deals